Spotting

 Daniel K Inouye International Airport [HNL/PHNL]

-2) A recent ruling says that amateur photography is legal around public areas of HNL.
+2) A 2016 ruling says that amateur photography is legal around public areas of HNL.
+Please do not encroach on any private property to do any spotting, unless you obtain their permission, otherwise it will be construed as trespassing.

-4) It is recommended to have a rental car when spotting on the Lagoon Drive side of HNL.
+4) It is recommended you have a rental car when spotting on the Lagoon Drive side of HNL.
 The municipal bus line, The Bus, no longer has bus service down Lagoon Drive.
 The nearest bus stop is along Nimitz Highway, or outside HNL's Main Terminal (Departure Level).
-Taxi fares can run over US$50 between Waikīkī and HNL each way.
-We are not sure how much ride-sharing services like Über and Lyft charge, please check the apps for rates.
+Taxi fares can run over US$50 between Waikīkī (and metro Honolulu) and HNL each way.
+We are unsure how much ride-sharing services like Über and Lyft charge, please check the apps for rates.

-5) There also are no pay phones in the area, so it is recommended that you carry a mobile phone.
-There is no wifi in the spotting areas, and cellular data reception is slow, but smartphones can access flight tracking apps through your own mobile data plan.
+5) There also are no public pay phones in the area, so it is recommended that you carry a mobile phone.
+There is also no public wifi in the spotting areas, and cellular data reception is slow, but smartphones can access flight tracking apps through your own mobile data plan.

 INSIDE HNL

-If you have a boarding pass, or are an arriving passenger on a domestic flight, HNL offers a few open-air locations in the Main Terminal, between the three concourses, that offers clear views of aircraft.
-The Inter-Island Terminal's walkways have been enclosed with glass.
+If you have a boarding pass, or are an arriving passenger on a domestic flight, HNL offers a few open-air locations in Terminal 2, between the three concourses, that offers clear views of aircraft.
+Terminal 1's walkways have been enclosed with glass.
 Most of the gates also provide excellent viewing spots as well.

-The Commuter Terminal (Terminal 3) was moved to the Diamond Head (east) side of the airport near the United Airlines Cargo and Delta Air Lines Cargo facilities.
-Mokulele Airlines / Southern Airways Express is the sole occupant of buildings.
-From Terminal 3, there is no real spotting locations, as the building is behind a chainlink fence, and passengers are escorted to Hardstand 1C (now known as Gate H1) for boarding and deplaning.
+Terminal 3 (H Gates) is on the Diamond Head (east) side of the airport near the United Airlines Cargo and Delta Air Lines Cargo facilities.
+Mokulele Airlines / Southern Airways Express are the sole occupants of buildings.
+From Terminal 3, there is no real spotting locations, as the building is behind a chainlink fence, and passengers are escorted to Gate H1 for boarding and deplaning.
 That is the only real opportunity, though it would be limited what is parked on Hardstand 1B.

 OUTSIDE HNL